 The foundation for these standards lies in the Better Business Bureau's "Code of Advertising", the basic principles of which are:

-- The primary responsibility for truthful and non-deceptive advertising rests with the advertiser.
-Advertisers must be prepared to substantiate any or offers made before publication or broadcast and, upon request, present such substantiation.
+a.
+The primary responsibility for truthful and non-deceptive advertising rests with the advertiser.
+Advertisers must be prepared to substantiate any offers made before publication or broadcast and, upon request, present such substantiation.

 We summarize this to be “full disclosure” and the following must be included in a note ad:

 5. Inclusion in Price and Add-ons: When the price of a vehicle is advertised in a local media, the vehicles shall be fully identified as to year, make, model, and if new, used, or lease.
 In addition, the stated price must include all charges which the customer must pay for the vehicle, including but not limited to, "freight" or "destination charges", "dealer preparation", "dealer handling", "additional dealer profit", "additional dealer margin", and "undercoating or rust proofing" if the vehicle is already so equipped.
 The advertised price need not include state and local taxes, tags, registration, title fees, and doc fee.

 - Down payment

 6. Minimum Trade-in Allowances: Since the amount of trade-in allowance will vary depending on the condition, model, and age of a buyer's vehicle, no specific trade-in amount or range of amounts shall be used in advertising.

 7. Disclosure of Material Facts: Any disclosures about material facts which are contained in advertisements and which involve types of vehicles and transactions must be made in a clear and conspicuous manner to minimize the possibility of misunderstanding by the audience.
 Factors to be taken into consideration include, but are not limited to, ad layout, headlines, illustrations, type size, contrast, crawl speed, and editing.
 Commonly known abbreviations may be used in advertising; however, those not generally known shall be avoided.